tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 the change_cipher_spec as described in this appendix.

-## Security Restrictions Related to Backward Compatibility
+## Security Restrictions Related to Backward Compatibility {#backward-compatibility-security}

 Implementations negotiating the use of older versions of TLS SHOULD prefer